gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 <span class="bg-yellow">**Name Table Select**</span>,
 <span class="bg-green">**Coarse Y Scroll**</span> and
 <span class="bg-blue">**Coarse X Scroll**</span>
-is the offset of a tile within the name table region of memory.
+comprise the offset of a tile within the name table region of memory.
 That is, taking the low 12 bits of the internal PPU register, and adding it to `0x2000`, you can find the video memory address of a tile.
 This is no coincidence!
 This is precisely what allows